ericdodds/ericdodds.com/source/_posts/2013-12-05-why-i-like-doing-the-dishes.markdown

 I like to clean the kitchen because most other areas of my life are battles that bring both joy and difficulty, whether it's a job or a relationship or staying in shape.
 Most will last as long as I'm alive.
 All exhaust me at times.
 Doing the dishes is one of a few things that I can take care of completely—perfectly—in about 20 minutes (most nights).
 It's tactical, and every time I rub a drying cloth and put a dish away I can literally feel myself making progress.

-Don't get me wrong—I don't jump up and down at the chance to wield a fresh scrubber.
+Don't get me wrong—I don't jump up and down at the chance to wield a fresh scrub brush.
 In fact, most times after a long day there are things I'd much rather do than face the carnage of a hardware-heavy meal.
 But I *do* find deep satisfaction in starting and finishing a project quickly and flawlessly, even if the process isn't fun.

 It turns out this process is really good for your brain because of something called Implicit Memory.[^1]